google/cdc-file-transfer/README.md

 We also ran the experiment with the native Linux `rsync`, i.e syncing Linux to Linux, to rule out issues with Cygwin.
 Linux `rsync` performed on average 35% worse than Cygwin `rsync`, which can be attributed to CPU differences.
-We did not include it in the figure because to this, but you can find it [here](docs/cdc_rsync_vs_cygwin_rsync_vs_linux_rsync.png).
+We did not include it in the figure because of this, but you can find it [here](docs/cdc_rsync_vs_cygwin_rsync_vs_linux_rsync.png).

 ### How does it work and why is it faster?